apache/gravitino/docs/trino-connector/catalog-iceberg.md

 ## S3

-When using AWS S3 within the Iceberg catalog,users need to configure the Trino Iceberg connector's AWS S3-related properties in the catalog's properties.
+When using AWS S3 within the Iceberg catalog, users need to configure the Trino Iceberg connector's AWS S3-related properties in the catalog's properties.
 For specific guidance, please refer to the documentation of [Hive connector with Amazon S3](https://trino.io/docs/435/connector/hive-s3.html).
 These configurations must use the `trino.bypass.` prefix in the Iceberg catalog's attributes to be effective.